cosmos/interchain-security/docs/docs/validators/partial-set-security-for-validators.md

 interchain-security-pd tx provider opt-out <consumer-chain-id>
 ```
 where
-- `consumer-chain-id` is the string identifier of the consumer chain.
+- `consumer-id` is the consumer identifier of the consumer chain.

 The opting out mechanism has the following rules: